swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 **Inclusion**
 Active, intentional, and ongoing engagement with diverse communities to increase awareness, content knowledge, and understanding of the ways individuals interact within and change our organisation.

+## Background

+### About us

+The Carpentries is a volunteer-driven organisation committed to training and fostering an active, inclusive and diverse community that promotes and models the importance of software and data in research and libraries.
+Our community includes learners, instructors, maintainers, trainers, mentors, workshop organisers, paid employees and champions.

+### Carpentries Mission

+The Carpentries’ objective is to build capacity in essential data and computational skills for conducting efficient, open, and reproducible research.

+Our approach to attaining this objective is threefold:
+- scaling evidence-based teaching,
+- creating inclusive environments, and
+- building communities of practice based on open principles.

+### Carpentries Vision

+We envision a world where more people have the computational skills and perspectives to work with data to address their questions in science, scholarship and society.